code4romania/website-factory/help/content/school/en/04-Content/03-pages.md

 existing ones.

 Warning: during the installation of your version of Website Factory:
-NGO, you will find that the Home Page, Terms and Conditions and Cookies Policy pages are already created.
-These are mandatory for every website, but their content can be modified according to your organisation's website.
+Schools, you will find that the Home Page, Terms and Conditions and Cookies Policy, the Contact, Schedule, Teaching team pages are already created.
+These are recommended for every website, but their content can be modified according to your educational institution's website.

 To create **a new page**, you need to go through the following steps: